karen-trena/Final_Bootcamp_Project_Segment3/README.md

 ## Dashboard
 I used Tableau to create the dashboard.
 I made the cluster Persona elegible (interactive element) for the analyst and once selecting the Persona, the data from the different variables will be displayed so they know their consumption habits to be able to create the correct email campaigns for them.
 You can also see the information from all personas at the same time.
 The filters from the whole dashboard are attached to the table with the Personas.
 Please consult this link to see the [dashboard](https://public.tableau.com/views/ProyectBootcamp/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).
+This link has:
+* Dashboard with interative filter of Personas
+* Story that contains images from the study which includes at the end the Dashboard built in Tableau.

 ## Notes